integration-os/connections/catalog/destinations/kafka/docs/connect.md

 ## Connect

-BigQuery is a fully-managed, serverless data warehouse provided by Google Cloud.
-It allows you to store, manage, and analyze large amounts of data with ease and at a low cost.
-BigQuery supports both structured and semi-structured data and can handle terabyte-scale datasets with fast query performance.
+Kafka is an open-source streaming platform used for building real-time data pipelines and streaming applications.

 ### IP Whitelisting

-To enable Buildable to connect to your database, please ensure that your firewall accepts incoming requests from the following IP addresses:
+To enable Buildable to connect to your Kafka Server, please ensure that your firewall accepts incoming requests from the following IP addresses:

 `35.245.232.82` `35.245.100.81`